dhoyle/splicedocs-jekyll/_internalnotes/temp.md

 * You can compute the splits yourself and then call `SYSCS_UTIL.BULK_IMPORT_HFILE` with the `skipSampling` parameter set to `true`.
 Computing the splits requires these steps, which are described in the next section, [Manually Computing Table Splits](#ManualSplits).

+## Overview of Computing Table and Index Splits

     1. Determine which values make sense for splitting your data into multiple regions.
 This means looking at the primary keys for the table and figuring out which values will yield relatively evenly-sized (in number of rows)